darrylwest/aws-commons/README.md

 	npm install aws-commons

-*Until then, you can clone the project, run the tests, check out the examples, etc.*
+*Until then, you can clone the project, run the tests, check out the examples, etc. or use this:*

+	npm install darrylwest/aws-commons --save

 AWS Commons Factory
 ===